shayanadc/elecsign/README.md

 The program does three main things:
 1. Takes input instructions (like "A2B12C34")
 2. Figures out which lights to turn on (like a translator)
-3. Shows you the result using stars (*) for lit bulbs and spaces for unlit ones
+3. Shows you the result using stars (*) for lit bulbs